Collecting Date Type Sets

 This month's prize is the sought-after book Krugerrand Golden Jubilee by renowned numismatic author Professor Francois Malan.
 An absorbing read, it is written in the clear style that is a trademark of Prof. Malan.
 The coffee table sized book includes fascinating facts about the Krugerrand, along with high-quality and rare photos, from concept designs to current issues.
 The prize is sponsored by Rand Refinery.

-To win this amazing book you need to answer the following question:
+To win this amazing book you have to answer the following question:

 WCNS Archives